icza/srtgears/README.md

 Supported input format is SubRip (`*.srt`) only, supported output formats are SubRip (`*.srt`) and Sub Station Alpha (`*.ssa`).

 It should also be noted that SubRip format specification does not include positioning.
-Srtgears uses an unofficial extension `{\anX}` which may not be supported by all players.
+Srtgears uses an unofficial extension `{\anX}` which may not be supported by all players ([MPC-HC](https://mpc-hc.org/) has full support for it).
 In these cases the Sub Station Alpha output format is recommended.

 ## License